 Can I put a freezer on my porch?

 Rain is a huge factor that can ruin your freezer.
 There is a chance that the compressor may short-circuit when getting wet since it is outside of the freezer.
+Water from rain can also lead to rust issues in the long term.

 Weather is also one thing you should look out for.
 Expect higher electric bills in the summer but lower in winter.
 The weather will most likely make your freezer work twice as much if you live in a climate where the temperature constantly changes, potentially straining or decreasing the lifespan of your freezer.